LieAndSmile/MiniStatus-MVP/README.md

 - [ ] GitHub deploy webhook support
 - [ ] Custom theme support
 - [ ] Service grouping & tags

 ---

+## 🏷️ Auto-Tag Rules (v1.1.0+)

+You can customize how tags are automatically assigned to services:

+- **YAML/JSON Config:**
+  - Mount a config file (see above) for advanced or version-controlled rules.
+  - Edit and reload as needed.
+- **Admin UI:**
+  - Manage auto-tag rules from the web dashboard at `/admin/auto-tag-rules`.
+  - No restart required; changes take effect immediately.

+If both are present, the config file takes precedence.
+Remove or rename it to use the UI/database rules only.

+---